w9PcJLyb/pathfinding/README.md

 Any algorithm can work with any type of graph.
 But there are a few limitations:

-1. AStar and BiAStar will work with generic graph only if you provide coordinates for each vertex.
-You can add coordinates using `set_coordinates` method.
+1. Algorithms with a heuristic function (AStar, BiAStar, IDAStar, GBS) will work with generic graph only if coordinates are provided for each vertex.
+Coordinates can be added using the `set_coordinates` method.
 2. An undirected generic graph does not support `edge_collision` option.
 You still can use MAPF algorithms with this kind of graph, but it's impossible right now to mark head to head collisions as illegal actions.

 # Visualization